brandtoliver/covid19_mobility_africa/covid19.compute.dtu.dk/content/visualizations/where_people_are_change_in_population_size.md

 {{< figures/change_all >}}

-The second figure lets you select individual municipalities from the drop-down menu.
+The second figure lets you select individual counties from the drop-down menu.
 The dotted line displays the daily data, the red line shows the average over a window of 7 days and the dashed line displays the value computed in the corresponding weekday during February.

 {{< figures/change >}}